Neha00011/Todo-List/README.md

 └── README.md
 ```

-- `components/`: Contains all the React components.
+- `components/`: All the React components.
-- `context/`: Contains context API files for state management.
+- `context/`: Context API files for state management.
-- `utils/`: Contains utility functions such as filtering todos.
+- `utils/`: Utility functions like filtering tasks.
-- `public/`: Contains the public assets.
+- `public/`: Public assets.
 - `src/`: Main source directory for the React application.

 ## Testing Guidance

-To ensure the Todo List Application works as expected, follow these testing guidelines:
+To verify that the Todo List Application functions correctly, follow these testing steps:

 ### Prerequisites

 - Clone the repository to your local machine.
-- Ensure all dependencies are installed by running `bun install`.
+- Install all dependencies with `bun install`.
-- Make sure the application is running locally by executing `bun run dev`.
+- Ensure the application runs locally by executing `bun run dev`.

 ### Testing Steps

-- **Add a Todo**
+- **Add a Task**
-  - Enter a todo in the input field and click the "Add Todo" button.
+  - Type a task into the input field and click "Add Todo".
-  - Verify the todo appears in the list with the correct text.
+  - Check that the task appears in the list with the correct text.

-- **Edit a Todo**
+- **Edit a Task**
-  - Click on the text of an existing todo.
+  - Click on the text of a task.
-  - Edit the text and press Enter.
+  - Modify the text and press Enter.
-  - Ensure the todo text updates correctly in the list.
+  - Verify that the task text updates correctly.

-- **Delete a Todo**
+- **Delete a Task**
-  - Click the delete icon/button on a todo item.
+  - Click the delete icon/button on a task.
-  - Confirm that the todo is removed from the list.
+  - Confirm the task is removed from the list.

-- **Mark a Todo as Completed/Pending**
+- **Toggle Task Status**
-  - Click the checkbox on a todo item to toggle its status.
+  - Click the checkbox on a task to change its status.
-  - Check that the todo's status updates and is reflected correctly.
+  - Ensure the task's status updates and is displayed correctly.

-- **Filter Todos**
+- **Filter Tasks**
   - Use the filter dropdown to switch between "All", "Completed", and "Pending" views.
-  - Verify that the list displays the correct todos based on the selected filter.
+  - Verify that the list shows the correct tasks based on the selected filter.

-- **Sort Todos**
+- **Sort Tasks**
-  - Use the sort dropdown to sort todos by "Default", "Ascending", and "Descending".
+  - Use the sort dropdown to sort tasks by "Default", "Ascending", and "Descending".
-  - Ensure that todos are sorted by their date in the selected order.
+  - Ensure tasks are sorted by date in the chosen order.

-- **Clear All Todos**
+- **Clear All Tasks**
   - Click the "Clear All" button.
-  - Confirm that all todos are removed from the list.
+  - Confirm that all tasks are removed from the list.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by various todo list applications available online.
-Specially [Todoist](https://todotify.vercel.app/)
-by <https://github.com/abdellatif-laghjaj> for the UI idea.
-- Thanks to [Tailwind CSS](https://tailwindcss.com/) for making styling a breeze.
+By following these steps, you can ensure that the Todo List Application is working as intended and provides a smooth user experience.